Domirando/Pig_Game/README.md

 # Pig_Game
-Third project from JavaScript Course
+The third project from JavaScript Course.
+Game using HTML, CSS, JavaScript.e